 Understanding Event Details

 Today, as events return, labor shortages persist, especially in hospitality.
 Around 1.7 million jobs, 10% of the industry’s workforce, remain unfilled.
 Take a stadium like SoFi, the most expensive stadium that has ever been built at over $5.5 billion.
 Impressive, but needs proper staffing and educated staff for a positive guest experience.

 Focus on the Overall Guest Experience

-My point being that within a production, whether it be a festival production or large event, a lot of times you can get wrapped up in building something around the entertainment.
-Building around the bands you were able to secure, or the sporting event you’re hosting or whatever is eventually going to hurt you in the long run.
+Don’t solely focus on entertainment when producing festivals or large events.
 This is the case 99% of the time, if you aren’t thinking about the organization and all the little details in between.
-Each of the nitty, gritty details needs to be incorporated in a very organized and thoughtful way.
+Incorporate all the nitty-gritty elements in an organized and thoughtful manner to create a satisfying guest experience.
 You have the ability to create the guest’s experience allowing them to actually enjoy and appreciate what you’re working for them to connect with.

 Events Face New Challenges

-Personally, I was so impressed on my visit to the Pebble Beach Concours, a pretty big event up in Northern California.
-This was the first year we were able to build the event.
-Watching their level of thoughtfulness and organization in the way a guest arrived, to how they got their tickets, to how the lines were conducted was fascinating.
-There are so many new areas that we have to think about in regard to COVID compliance.
+Personally, I was so impressed on my visit to the Pebble Beach Concours; a pretty big event up in Northern California.
+This was the first year we were given the opportunity to build the event.
+From observing their level of organization in the way a guest arrived, to how they got their tickets, to how the lines were conducted was fascinating.
+There are so many new areas that we have to think about in regard to COVID-19 compliance.
 It all feels very similar to the things we previously had to consider after 9/11 in regard to security.
 Health and safety are now a part of the post-pandemic era.
-Understanding your protocols and what you plan to do are super important in integrating into your overall production plan affecting your guests experience.
+Understanding protocols and what you plan to do are super important when integrating your overall production plan.

 By Ryan Choura, CEO & Founder, Choura